Login to Add a Comment

 AND I LOVE THIS MODEL because it DOES THEM ALL!!!
 I looked long and hard every time I saw a mechanical (especially Pfaff) PR listing.
 Then, one day, a PR Member listed this in the Classifieds so, as usual, I checked the PR Reviews.
 There were only 2 that were helpful so I expanded my search to other websites and what I found reinforced that this was the one.
 After a few days of email chatter with the seller, I sent her my check and it showed up a few days later.

-I have ported it to meetings for crafts, home dec and a tote from quilted layers.
+I have ported it to meetings for crafts, home dec and a tote from quilted layers and nylon webbing folding down the sides.
 It is very stable whether on a folding table (classroom), a roll out desk keyboard area (perfect height for my grandson) or sitting in a cabinet.
 I have sewn doll clothes with lace (photo 1), sewn elastic into the waist of knits (photo 2), sewn cottons, satin binding and last month I hemmed jeans!
 YES!
 I double turned, hammered and hemmed through 3 layers of folded over felled seams- no stutter, no difference in the stitch look, nothing- the IDT just fed it through and sewed over the hump without effort.
+The foot pedal has 2 speed settings.

 I love that I can take it from a precise and balanced straight stitch on cotton to a stretch stitch on a knit to a button hole on a delicate rayon tab (photo3).
 It is plastic but the older heavier type and that keeps it at a portable 13 lbs for me.
 I absolutely am in love with the Pfaff feet!
 Great visibility, fabric control and keen to perform.
 I got the manual, all original feet & bobbin and accessories- everything!
-I ordered a teflon foot (sewed a vinyl lunch bag) and a jean uneven foot.
-I can hardly wait to build my collection.
+I ordered a teflon foot (sewed a vinyl lunch bag) a jean uneven foot and an adjustable (generic) zipper foot (for tight seam areas or hardware).
+Building my accessory collection is exciting.

-I find it easy to keep clean and oil and the needle threader is tried and true- it just works!
+I find it easy to keep clean -- it just needs oil every few months.
+The needle threader is tried and true- it just works!
 I don't miss an auto thread cutter at all (I'm a garment sewist) and the one on the side works perfect.
 I really love the stripes- very patriotic in red white and blue, and the logo name Jeans & Satin could not be more true.
 It didn't take me long to name him Sgt Pfaff- sturdy, no nonsense, dependable, always at the ready and never fails when given an order.
-He is housed in between my Lady ElliMo (BL Gold) who takes her sweet time getting ready (but what a show she does put on!) and Ms Evvie (BL serger), my cheerful worker bee.
+He is housed in between my Princess ElliMo (BL Ellisimo) who takes her sweet time getting ready (but what a show she does put on!) and Ms Evvie (BL Evolution serger), my cheerful worker bee.

-Well the foot pedal is a bit steeper than I am used to but I have adjusted.
-My home is shoeless, so I usually sew barefoot or in socks and have adapted to it well enough so I am now able to put the needle in a stop down position if I need it there.
+Well the foot pedal is a bit steeper than I would like but I have adjusted.
+My home is shoeless, so I usually sew barefoot or in socks and have adapted to it well enough-- I am now able to put the needle in a stop down position if I need it there.
 The light, of course is not up to modern stadium lighting standards but my sewing room has plenty of sunlight and task lighting.
+The harp may be small to some but I feel it's ideal for garment construction and mending.

-This template automatically loads features- one of which is Embroidery Stitch.
+This PR template automatically loads features- one of which is Embroidery Stitch.
 I tried unchecking that box but no luck- it is stuck in this review.
-This is NOT a combo machine and it has NO embroidery stitches.
-It does have a full array of stretch stitches and quite a few decorative and utility stitches are formed by pushing buttons in combination with 2 dials.
-I have pretty much stuck to the utility, stretch stitches and buttonholes.
-The manual explains how to embroider using a satin stitch but the results rely entirely on user free motion hand control.
+This is NOT a combo machine and it has NO embroidery unit.
+The manual explains how to embroider using a satin stitch but the results rely entirely on the user's free-motion hand control.

 |*LOGIN to add a comment to this review|